In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the MOOYAH franchise opportunity, including relevant news updates

-- 2019 average food and beverage sales, costs of goods sold, labor costs, occupancy costs, and EBITDA for the top quartile, second quartile, third quartile, bottom quartile, and all 44 franchised traditional MOOYAH restaurants that operated for at least 18 months prior to the end of MOOYAH’s 2019 fiscal year, operated for the entirety of MOOYAH’s 2019 fiscal year, and reported certain costs and profit information to MOOYAH
+- 2020 average food and beverage sales, costs of goods sold, labor costs, occupancy costs, and EBITDA for the top quartile, second quartile, third quartile, bottom quartile, and all 44 franchised traditional MOOYAH restaurants that operated during the entirety of the 2020 Measurement Period, and reported certain costs and profit information to MOOYAH

 Section I – Background Information